Maps, Guides & Descriptions

 Town Forest Map & Guide (PDF) - Southern section of trailExplore the banks of the Charles River and climb eskers in the Town Forest.
 The trail starts off the Crosstown Trail at Indian Springs Park, goes along The Waterway and roads to the Charles River and follows the river along Boulevard Road in Lower Falls.
 It goes in back of the Waterstone complex to Washington Street and then follows Washington Street into Newton to the Mary Hunnewell Fyffe Footbridge at the Cordingly Dam.
 It crosses over the footbridge back into Wellesley, and snakes along the Charles River and I-95/Route-128 to Ouellet Park.
 It runs along Cedar Street, enters the Town Forest off Route-9 and proceeds over an esker to Longfellow Pond.
 It then crosses Oakland Street and climbs steep eskers along Rosemary Brook, ending at the Sudbury Aqueduct.

 Morses Pond Map & Guide (PDF) - Western section of trailA trail that takes you on a journey across Wellesley following the Cochituate Aqueduct.
-The Crosstown Trail starts at the town line where the Natick aqueduct trail enters Wellesley.
-It follows Overbrook Drive to Route 9, crosses at the traffic light, and continues east on Route 9 where it reconnects with the Cochituate Aqueduct bordering Morses Pond.
+The Crosstown Trail starts at the town line where the Natick Cochituate Aqueduct Trail enters Wellesley.
+After crossing Overbrook Drive, cross Route 9 by going left to the Lexington Road traffic light, then right on the sidewalk.
+Left onto Dale St. and right onto driveway to the pump station.
+Go up steps in back of the building where it reconnects with the Cochituate Aqueduct bordering Morses Pond.
 The trail goes past Pickle and Pine Points and through the North 40 to the intersection at Linden Street and Weston Road.
 The trail then runs along Linden Street and Crest Road to Post Office Square, goes behind Town Hall to the Duck Pond and Morton Park, and then along Washington and State Streets to the Wellesley High School stadium parking lot.
 It continues along the Cochituate Aqueduct across Hunnewell Fields to Forest Street, then proceeds along Washington Street to Cliff Road, under Route 9 and follows roads to Woodlawn Avenue, where it rejoins the Cochituate Aqueduct.
 The trail continues along the aqueduct past Indian Springs Park and the Warren Building to Walnut Street.
 It then runs along Walnut Street to Cedar Street, rejoins the aqueduct, and ends at the intersection with the Charles River Path.

 Guernsey Path (2.2 miles, orange arrows)Wander along the Charles River, see the Waban Arches, a historic landmark dating back to 1876, and walk through Wellesley College.
 The start of this trail is at the parking area along Winding River Road at the Needham border.
 The trail follows a sewer easement past the Guernsey and Susan Lee Memorial Sanctuaries to the Charles River.
 It then continues along the river, past Elm Bank across the river, under the Waban Arches, and along the Nehoiden Golf Course driveway (yield to golfers on the course) to Dover Road.
 It follows Dover Road to Washington Street, enters Wellesley College, and exits the campus at Weston Road and Central Street.
 The trail follows Weston Road across the railroad bridge and ends at the Crosstown Trail on Linden Street.